ThomasMertes/seed7/src/read_me.txt

                            signed integers is preserved with a
                            right shift ( -1 >> 1 == -1 ).

+  TWOS_COMPLEMENT_INTTYPE: Defined when signed integers are
+                           represented as twos complement
+                           numbers.
+This allows some simplified
+                           range checks in compiled programs.
+                           This macro is defined when
+                           ~(-1) == 0 holds.

+  TURN_OFF_FP_EXCEPTIONS: In Seed7 floating point errors such
+                          as the division by zero should create values like Infinite and NaN which
+                          are defined in IEEE 754.
+Some C compilers/libraries raise exceptions
+                          for floating point errors.
+This macro
+                          is used to turn off such a behaviour.

+  DEFINE_MATHERR_FUNCTION: Some C compilers/libraries call the
+                           _matherr() function for every floating
+                           point error and terminate the program
+                           when the function is not present.
+                           To get the Seed7 behaviour of using the IEEE 754 values of Infinite and NaN this function must be defined and it must return 1.

   OBJECT_FILE_EXTENSION: The extension used by the C compiler for
-                         object files (later several object files
+                         object files (Several object files and
-                         and libraries are linked together to an executable).
+                         libraries are linked together to an
+                         executable).
 Under linux/unix/bsd this
-                         is usually ".o" Uunder windows this is ".o" for MinGW and cygwin.
-Under MSVC it is ".obj".
+                         is usually ".o" Under windows this is ".o" for MinGW and cygwin, but ".obj" for MSVC and bcc32.

   EXECUTABLE_FILE_EXTENSION: The extension which is used by the
                              operating systemfor executables.